benfen/kapture/README.md

 ## How do I clean my cluster up?

 Just run `./kapture.sh kapture-spam-my-namespace --delete`!
-Kapture will take acre of the rest.
+Kapture will take care of the rest.

 ### Example Kapture projects to create new load tests